-Climbing gyms (or ‘walls’ for short) are one of the easiest and most practical ways into climbing.
-They help you improve quickly and can also be great fun – whatever your climbing ambitions!
+Climbing walls are one of the easiest ways into climbing.
+They help you improve quickly and can also be great fun – whatever your climbing ambitions.

-If you’ve never been to a climbing wall before, your first visit can be both intimidating and exciting, and there are a few basic skills you will need to learn before being allowed to climb unsupervised.
+If you’ve never been to a climbing wall before, there are a few basic skills you will need to learn before being allowed to climb unsupervised.

 Most indoor walls now require beginners to do a taster session, an introductory course or to be supervised by an experienced friend, so if you’re thinking of starting you should first call your local wall and find out when these are offered, how long they take, and what they involve.
 Such sessions are one of the best ways to learn the ropes, and help ensure that climbing walls are as safe as possible for everyone.